 Your final card would look something like this:

 Therefore, 1 and 6are the actual numbers on which the players would be placing their bets.
-They would win or lose depending on whether they can correctly guess the two resulting numbers.
+They would win or lose depending on whether they can correctly guess either or both of the two resulting numbers.

 Prior to betting, no player would be aware of the pana that is drawn during the opening or closing draw.
 This aspect spices up the lottery where lady luck must smile upon you if you wish to win.